krzysztofzablocki/Playgrounds/README.md

 Note: You will need to manually kill the kicker process when you're done since it won't be killed after you stop running your project.

 ### Only once
-KZPlayground is powered by [Dyci](https://github.com/DyCI/dyci-main/) code injection tool, you only need to install it once on your machine (You’ll need to reinstall it on Xcode updates):
+KZPlayground is powered by Code Injection, currently using [Dyci](https://github.com/DyCI/dyci-main/) code injection tool, you only need to install it once on your machine (You’ll need to reinstall it on Xcode updates):

 ```bash
 git clone https://github.com/DyCI/dyci-main.git